monigarr/mini-indig-llm-kit/POLYSYNTHETICLANGUAGES.md

-# Polysynthetic Languages in North and South America
+# Polysynthetic Languages of the World

 This document lists known or widely recognized **polysynthetic languages** and language families from **North and South America**.
 Note that not every individual language within a family is strictly polysynthetic, but many exhibit strong polysynthetic traits.